-The Independent Tertiary Education Council Australia (ITECA) is the peak body representing independent providers in the skills training, higher education and international education sectors.
-ITECA writes in response to the invitation to provide advice to the panel appointed by the Australian Government to review the nation's higher education system.
+The Independent Tertiary Education Council Australia (ITECA), the peak body representing independent providers in the skills training, higher education, and international education sectors.
+ITECA is pleased to contribute to this important review, noting it encompasses all of higher education and is not limited by being focussed only on universities.